-More Ways to Support Your Mental HealthSearch for Resources
+More Ways to Support Your Mental HealthSearch for Providers

 Support groups are meetings or organizations of individuals who are struggling with a shared challenge or experience, such as a mental disorder, life change, grief, trauma, physical illness, relationship issue, or family problems.

 The support group provides a place for participants to share common concerns and emotional support.
 Some support groups are peer-led, while others may be led by a mental health professional.
 A well-run support group fosters a sense of community and comfort, as members find others going through similar situations and know how they feel.
 Being with peers can be very healing and beneficial — it can make people feel less lonely and isolated, as well as more connected to and understood by others.